 To use an IVI-C Driver in a Visual C++ program, you must provide paths to the header files and libraries it uses.

-1 Launch Visual Studio 2005 and create a Win32 Console Application in C++ with the name IVI demo.
+1 Launch Visual Studio 2010 and create a Visual C++ Win32 Console Application with the name "IviDemo2".
+Use the default settings.

-Note: The program already includes some required code, including the header file #include stdafx.h.
+Note: The program already includes some required code, including the standard header file:

+#include ''stdafx.h"